 Safety case

-All activities connected to waste management must be assessed and evaluated to guarantee safety and minimize risk of contamination or releases of radioactive materials.
+All activities connected to waste management must be assessed and evaluated to guarantee safety and minimise the risk of contamination or release of radioactive materials.

 SKB is unique in its mission to be responsible for the entire back-end of the nuclear fuel cycle.
-SKB has almost 40 years of experience of operating nuclear back-end facilities, and have invested greatly in planning safe facilities to close the nuclear fuel and waste cycle.
-This includes both;
+SKB has almost 40 years of experience of operating nuclear back-end facilities and has invested greatly in planning safe facilities to close the nuclear fuel and waste cycle.
+This includes both:

-SKB has been the world leading organisation to develop a safety assessment methodology for a geological repository.
-Based on knowledge about the Swedish crystalline bed rock, the methodology is to great extent applicable to all geological formations.
-The Safety assessment renders in Safety Cases that can be evaluated and is one of the most important factors in the licensing process.
-The methodology is tnow he back bone in international recommendations (e.g. IAEA SSR-5) consisting of:
+SKB has been the world leader when it comes to developing a safety assessment methodology for a geological repository.
+Using knowledge gained from Swedish crystalline bed rock, the methodology is to great extent applicable to all geological formations.
+The Safety Assessment forms the basis of Safety Cases that can be evaluated and is one of the most important factors in the licensing process.
+The methodology is now the backbone in international recommendations (e.g. IAEA SSR-5), consisting of:

 – multiple safety functions,